 Ultimately, improving Black-white disparities in maternal and child health requires a societal commitment to supporting Black women’s health and well-being throughout the life course — not just during pregnancy.

-Healthcare policies related to the ACA, hospital-level reforms, discrimination in healthcare, and family planning are just the tip of the iceberg as we work to eradicate structural racism and related inequalities.
+Healthcare policies related to the ACA, hospital-level reforms, discrimination in healthcare, and family planning are just the tip of the iceberg as we work to

 Holding elected officials accountable to evidence-based healthcare policies that improve outcomes must begin, but not end, at the ballot box.
 Cassaundra, Kira, Amber Rose, and their families deserve no less.